m-a-hannan/terminal-portfolio-f/README.md

 Welcome to my terminal-inspired portfolio website!
 This project is a fully interactive, terminal-style personal site built using modern web technologies.
 It mimics the experience of using a real command-line interface (CLI) directly in the browser.

 ---
+## Note
+The latest code and development versions are available on the **`gh-branch`** branch.
+Please switch to the `gh-branch` branch to explore the complete source code and updates.

 ## 🚀 Features